andyzhang8/stock-prediction-2/README.md

 The backend handles all data processing, model inference, and API communications.
 It also incorporates risk evaluation metrics like Value at Risk (VaR) to quantify investment risks, further enhancing decision-making capabilities.
 The frontend delivers a dynamic interface, enabling users to analyze individual stocks, manage their portfolios, and visualize data through visuals.

-# Technical Details

-## Backend
-### Machine Learning:
-A custom-built LSTM model predicts stock trends, while a fine-tuned BERT model performs sentiment analysis.
-TensorFlow and PyTorch were used to implement and train these models.
-### Data Processing:
-Time-series data is enriched with advanced technical indicators using pandas and NumPy.
-VaR calculations quantify risk exposure.
-### Web Scraping:
-Real-time stock data and financial headlines are fetched from sources like Yahoo Finance using Python's BeautifulSoup and requests libraries.
-### RESTful API:
-The backend is powered by Flask, exposing robust endpoints for stock analysis, portfolio management, and sentiment scoring.

-## Frontend
-### React:
-A modern, responsive UI provides an interactive experience for users, with seamless communication to the backend via Axios.
-### Material-UI:
-Used for professional and accessible design, ensuring the dashboard is visually appealing and intuitive.
-### Chart.js:
-Implements pie charts for portfolio allocation and line charts for visualizing historical stock trends and sentiment over time.
-### State Management:
-Portfolio data is persistently stored using localStorage, offering flexibility for users without requiring account-based systems.

 # Key Features
 ### Comprehensive Stock Analysis: